karnmalvika/Clustering-/README.md

 # Clustering-
-1. K-Means algorithm 2.Agglomerative clustering
+1. K-Means
+2. Agglomerative clustering

 Problem Statement

 1. In 'driver_data', you are given a dataset of delivery fleet driver data.
 For each driver we have two features: mean distance driven per day and the mean percentage of time a driver was >5 mph over the speed limit.